 Think of workplace culture as the personality of your organisation.
 It determines whether people feel comfortable speaking up in meetings, how they handle disagreements, whether they prioritise individual achievement or team success, and which behaviours get recognised and rewarded.

 Workspace management, on the other hand, deals with the operational systems that keep your physical and digital workplace running smoothly.
-This includes managing office space allocation, booking systems for desks and meeting rooms, visitor management, parking coordination, and the technology that supports these functions.
+This includes managing office space allocation, booking systems for desks and meeting rooms, visitor management, parking coordination, and the technology products that supports these functions.

 The key difference lies in focus: workplace culture shapes how people work together, while workspace management provides the tools and systems that enable work to happen efficiently.
 Culture is intangible and emerges from human behaviour, while workspace management involves concrete processes and technologies you can measure and optimise.